Nishi HarimaList of winter outing spots

 oysterAioi City, Ako City, Tatsuno City, Himeji City

-Oysters are a famous winter delicacy.
-Oyster farming is thriving in Nishi-Harima, where the nutrients nurtured in the rich forest soil are carried to the Harima Sea by the Ibo River and Chikusa River, allowing the mineral-rich oysters to thrive.
+Oysters are a renowned winter delicacy.
+In western Harima, oyster farming is thriving, and the rich soil of the forests nourishes the oysters, with nutrients carried by the Ibo River and Chikusa River to the Harima Sea, allowing the mineral-rich oysters to grow healthily.

-Rich and voluminous oysters that do not shrink even when cooked are a speciality of Nishiharima.
-Enjoy a variety of oyster dishes, including raw oysters, grilled oysters, fried oysters, and oyster hotpot.
+These oysters, which don't shrink much when cooked and are rich and voluminous, are a source of pride for the Nishiharima region.
+Enjoy a variety of oyster dishes, including raw oysters, grilled oysters, fried oysters, and oyster hot pot.

-Sand eel fishing usually takes place from the end of February to March.
-The Harima Nada Sea alone accounts for the majority of the nation's sand eel catch.
-Sand eels caught in the Harima Nada Sea are characterized by their plump flesh and moderate fat and sweetness.
-They are delicious eaten as sashimi with ponzu or ginger soy sauce, and also as tempura with shiso leaves.
-Himeji Maedore Market sells freshly caught fresh that morning and boiled sand eels.
-Prices vary depending on the size and amount of the catch that year.
+Sand eel fishing is typically carried out from the end of February to March each year.
+Harima Nada alone accounts for the majority of the nation's sand eel catch.
+Sand eels caught in Harima Nada are characterized by their plump flesh and just the right amount of fat and sweetness.
+They are delicious eaten as sashimi with ponzu sauce or ginger soy sauce, and are also said to be excellent when made into tempura with shiso leaves.
+Himeji Maedore Market sells fresh sand eels and kugin-ni (simmered sand eels) caught that morning.
+Prices vary depending on the year's catch and size.

-The "Ikanago Festival" is held every year in early March at Himeji Otemae Park.
-Fresh fresh Ikanago (sand eels) are sold at special prices and Ikanago dishes are distributed free of charge, so why not come and feel the spring a little early?
+Every year in early March, the "Ikanago Festival" is held at Himeji Otemae Park.
+Fresh ikanago (sand eels) delivered directly from the catch are sold at special prices, and ikanago dishes are also distributed for free, so why not stop by and get a taste of spring a little early?

-In recent years, greenhouse cultivation of strawberries has become widespread, and shipments of fully ripe strawberries begin around December.
-In Nishiharima, strawberries are grown over a wide area, including Ako City, Aioi City, Kamigori Town, Sayo Town, and Himeji City.
-Before the war, Hyogo Prefecture boasted the largest strawberry cultivation area in the country, and each year, there has been an increase in the branding of strawberries and shipping volume, especially in Nishiharima.
+In recent years, greenhouse cultivation of strawberries has become widespread, and shipments of fully ripened strawberries begin around December.
+In western Harima, strawberries are cultivated over a wide area including Ako City, Aioi City, Kamigori Town, Sayo Town, and Himeji City.
+Before the war, Hyogo Prefecture boasted the largest strawberry cultivation area in Japan, and year by year, there has been a movement to brand strawberries, particularly in western Harima, and the volume of shipments is increasing.

-The trend in strawberry picking is "elevated cultivation," which allows you to pick while standing.
-Elevated cultivation allows the strawberries to get even sunlight, resulting in a sweeter taste.
-Most farms are open from January to May, so why not enjoy a leisurely day with the whole family?
+Strawberry picking is currently trending with "elevated cultivation," where you can pick strawberries while standing.
+Elevated cultivation ensures that the strawberries receive even sunlight, resulting in a sweeter taste.
+Many farms are open from January to May, so why not enjoy a relaxing time with your family?

-In recent years, the number of specialty shops selling fruit sandwiches and fruit daifuku has increased, and strawberries come in a variety of cute and delicious shapes, delighting anyone who eats them.
-Why not decorate your travel memories this winter with bright red strawberries?
+In recent years, the number of specialty shops selling fruit sandwiches and fruit mochi has increased, and strawberries are now enjoyed in a variety of cute and delicious forms, delighting those who eat them.
+This winter, why not add some vibrant red strawberries to your travel memories?

-The hot pot is made with ingredients such as Jinenjo (green jasmine) and vegetables from Kamikawa Town, and domestic beef, making it extremely satisfying.
-The rice, which is eaten with the yam and grated yam, is also delicious, as it is infused with the flavor of the beef.
+The hot pot ingredients include wild yams and vegetables from Kamikawa Town, and the beef is domestically produced, making it incredibly satisfying.
+The rice, which is eaten with yuzu tororo (grated yam with yuzu citrus) that has absorbed the delicious flavor of the beef, is also exquisite.
 Enjoy the light and healthy yet satisfying "Yuzu Tororo Sukiyaki" to your heart's content.

 AmazakeTatsuno City, Himeji City, Shiso City

-In the world of haiku, "amazake" is a summer seasonal word, but many shrines distribute amazake at New Year's to pray for a good harvest, and it has also become widely known as a winter drink.
-Amazake is highly nutritious, and drinking it warm will warm your body.
-It is also expected to have the effect of relieving fatigue, making it the perfect "drinkable IV drip" for winter, when temperature changes and heating can make you feel tired.
+While amazake (sweet rice wine) is considered a summer seasonal word in haiku poetry, it's also widely enjoyed as a winter drink, as many shrines distribute it at New Year's to pray for a bountiful harvest.
+Amazake is highly nutritious, and drinking it warm warms the body.
+It's also believed to have fatigue-relieving effects, making it the perfect "drinkable IV drip" for winter, a time when temperature fluctuations and heating can easily cause fatigue.

-Bansankan, a souvenir shop located right next to JR Himeji Station, sells amazake made in Nishi-Harima.
-Choose the amazake that suits you best and enjoy the natural bounty of Nishi-Harima.
+The souvenir shop "Bansankan," located right next to JR Himeji Station, sells amazake (sweet rice drink) made in western Harima.
+Choose the amazake that suits your taste and enjoy the natural blessings of western Harima.

 - ・BansankanMAP

-Have you ever tried Himeji's local gourmet dish, "Himeji Oden"?
-This lightly flavored oden served with ginger soy sauce is a winter staple in Himeji that is popular with children as well.
-People enjoy it in different ways, such as dipping it in ginger soy sauce or simmering it together.
-The refreshing ginger soy sauce brings out the umami of the ingredients and broth.
+Have you ever tried Himeji's local specialty, "Himeji Oden"?
+This light-flavored oden, served with ginger soy sauce, is a popular winter dish in Himeji, even among children.
+There are many ways to enjoy it, from dipping the ingredients in the ginger soy sauce to simmering them together.
+The refreshing ginger soy sauce enhances the flavors of the ingredients and broth.

-This ski resort is recommended for beginners as it allows you to enjoy the resort completely empty-handed.
-They have a wide selection of equipment rentals for skis, snowboards, and more, so you can come empty-handed.
-They also operate a shuttle bus from Teramae Station on the JR Bantan Line, so even those without a car can easily get there.
-It also has one of the largest kids' parks in the prefecture, making it a ski resort recommended for families with small children.
+This ski resort is perfect for beginners, as you can enjoy skiing and snowboarding completely hands-free.
+We offer rentals of ski and snowboard equipment, so you can come empty-handed.
+We also operate a shuttle bus from Teramae Station on the JR Bantan Line, making it easily accessible even for those without a car.
+Furthermore, with one of the largest kids' parks in the prefecture, it's a great ski resort for families with young children.

 - location